 Temperament

-They are friendly and docile and are very good as mothers.
+They’re friendly, docile, and excellent mothers.
 Cochin chicken is a kid-friendly chicken breed.

 The Cochin rooster and hens are calm, friendly, and mellow birds.
 Hens are not at all aggressive, so they are best for all newbie chicken raisers.

-The bantam roosters are not so mellow and are found to be feisty and aggressive in fighting for territory.
+The bantam roosters are not so mellow and are feisty and aggressive in fighting for territory.

 You will love the broodiness of Cochin moms.
 They happily sit on eggs once they come in the form.